Taluu/Behapi/README.md

 ======
 Behat extension to help write describe features related to HTTP APIs.

-PHP 7.1, Behat 3.5, and a discoverable php-http client are required to make this extension work.
+PHP 7.1, Behat 3.5 and a discoverable php-http client are required to make this extension work.

-Installing this extension is pretty easy, and there are multiple ways to do that ; but the one exposed here is the best (this is pretty subjective), which is via Composer.
-You just need to require `taluu/behapi` and an implementation of a http/client (providing `php-http/client-implementation ^1.0`, `php-http/message-factory-implementation ^1.0` and `psr/http-message-implementation ^1.0`), and it's done !
+Installing this extension requires you to require `taluu/behapi` and an implementation of a http/client (providing `php-http/client-implementation ^1.0`, `php-http/message-factory-implementation ^1.0` and `psr/http-message-implementation ^1.0`).

 Howto
 -----